The-OpenROAD-Project/OpenLane/.github/ISSUE_TEMPLATE/bug_report.md

 python3 ./env.py issue-survey

 And copy and paste the ENTIRE output between the triple-backticks.
+Please do not gzip and upload the output.

 If there's no env.py, you are using an out of date version of OpenLane and should probably update.
 ```